fyne-io/fyne/README.md

   <img src="img/hello-normal.png" alt="Fyne Hello Dark Theme" />
 </p>

+> Note that windows applications load from a command prompt by default, which means if you click an icon you may see a command window.
+> To fix this add the parameters `-ldflags -H=windowsgui` to your run or build commands.

 # Scaling

 Fyne is built entirely using vector graphics which means that applications that are written using it will scale to any value beautifully (not just whole number values).
-The default scale value is equated from your screen's DPI - and if you move a window to another screen it will re-calculate and adjust the window size accordingly!
+The default scale value is calculated from your screen's DPI - and if you move a window to another screen it will re-scale and adjust the window size accordingly!
+We call this "auto scaling" and it is designed to keep an app GUI the same size as you change monitor.
+You can override this behaviour by setting a specific scale using the FYNE_SCALE environment variable.

 <table style="text-align: center"><tr>
 <td><img src="img/hello-normal.png" alt="Hello normal size" />